dioram/Elektronik/docs/Protobuf-EN.md

 This type of packages is used for receive images form camera in online mode.
 It contains byte array of image in PNG or JPEG format.

+# Metadata

+There can be metainformation at the end of the file.
+For now it can only be Int32 value - amount of packages.
+Before metadata always should be special marker *0xDEADBEEF*.
+So now metadata is 8 bytes containing marker and amount of packages;

 # C#